spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/legal/publicity-waiver-release/index.html.md

 1. Once all team members featured in the materials have completed the form accepting the Release, verify this in the [Tracker](https://docs.google.com/spreadsheets/d/1fOENNDeCoAzXSdHIcD7GGJnwpUYL1qlqzwB1WbHrdlg/edit#gid=249560389).
 </details>

-### Material- and Purpose-specific Publicity Waiver and Release
+### Material and Purpose Specific Publicity Waiver and Release
 Use the Material- and Purpose-specific Publicity Waiver and Release template for materials featuring individuals who are no GitLab team members, or for materials featuring individuals that will be used for paid outbound advertising.
 For materials that will not be used for paid outbound advertising and feature only GitLab team members, use the [Team Member General Publicity Waiver and Release](./#team-member-general-publicity-waiver-and-release) instead.

 <details>